fyennn/template-website-1/README.md

-# SPM Café Frontend
+# AIVRA Frontend

-Next.js + TypeScript implementation of the SPM Café catalogue UI.
+Next.js + TypeScript implementation of the AIVRA catalogue UI.
 The legacy static HTML/Tailwind assets have been removed; all work now happens inside the `frontend/` app.

 ## Getting Started